blakfeld/hiparser/README.md

 A fun script to emulate parsing out commands from a chat client.

 I went through a few variations on how I wanted to handle the parsing.
-Namly if I wanted to do a `split()` on my input, and parse in one block at a time, but I ended up settling on regular expressions.
+Namly if I wanted to do a `split()` on my input, and parse in one block at a time or, if I wanted to just use some regexes.
+In the end I ended setted on regular expressions.
 They're slower, for sure, but none of these actions are really all that speed dependent, and every IRC bot/hipchat bot I've ever interacted with uses regular expressions, so I figure if it's good enough for them, it's good enough for me.
 It's probably fine unless someone decides to troll everyone and dump in the entire text of 'The Odyessy' or some such.
 Although that would be a fun experiment.

+Either way, regexes in Python are pretty fast, and now I have three kind of expensive regexes, as opposed to n pretty fast regexes.

 ## Installation